iocanel/presentations/README.md

 Configuration for installing Jenkins on Kubernetes: [kubernetes.yml](workspace/kubernetes/kubernetes.yml)

+## Demo Project

+The demo project which was used for as a target for writing pipelines can be found at: [hello golang](https://github.com/iocanel/hello-go).

 ## Editor configration and setup

 During the demo [spacemacs](https://github.com/syl20bnr/spacemacs) has been used, to: